rsocket/rsocket/Protocol.md

 ReactiveSocket as specified here only allows for TCP, WebSocket, and Aeron as transport protocols.

-### Framing Protocol
+### Framing Protocol Usage

-Some of the supported transport protocols for ReactiveSocket may not support specific framing of messages.
-For these protocols, a framing protocol must be used with the ReactiveSocket frame.
+Some of the supported transport protocols for ReactiveSocket may not support specific framing that preserves message boundaries.
+For these protocols, a framing protocol must be used with the ReactiveSocket frame that prepends the ReactiveSocket Frame Length.

-The framing header MUST be omitted if the transport protocol preserves message boundaries e.g. provides compatible framing.
+The frame length field MUST be omitted if the transport protocol preserves message boundaries e.g. provides compatible framing.
 If, however, the transport protocol only provides a stream abstraction or can merge messages without preserving boundaries, or multiple transport protocols may be used, then the frame header MUST be used.

 |  Transport Protocol            | Frame Length Field Required |
 |:-------------------------------|:----------------------------|